prrvchr/vCardOOo/README.md

 ![vCardOOo screenshot 3](img/vCardOOo-3.png)

 In Database type list:
-- select: Google Contacts
+- select: vCard Contacts
 - click on: Next(Button)

 ![vCardOOo screenshot 4](img/vCardOOo-4.png)

 In General: Datasource Url:
+- put the url of your vCard instance.

+In General: User:
+- put your username.

+In General: Password:
-- put: your Google account (ie: your_account@gmail.com)
+- put your password.

 Then:
 - click on: Test connection (button)